nintanuki/frankies-corner/README.md

 ## What I'm actually trying to build

 I struggled to find this online because I didn't know what to call it.
 The closest real-world terms are: **electronics workbench**, **maker desk**, **IT / LAN workstation**, **tech workstation**, or **computer workbench**.
 Everything I found that nailed all my requirements was either aimed at businesses or absurdly expensive (one custom worktable was over $5,000).
-Building it from scratch isn't an option (I don't know how, and I need to hand my wife a shopping list soon).
+Building it from scratch isn't an option (I don't know how, and we need to get something soon because that corner is sad).
 So the goal is to **assemble** the right setup from cheap, off-the-shelf parts rather than build or buy a single fancy unit.

 ## The space